Books that follow the work, not the other way around.

 Will this replace QuickBooks for my whole business?

-No. The honest narrowing: Guspora can replace QuickBooks for inspection invoicing — the path from a completed inspection or work order to a paid invoice runs entirely inside Guspora.
+No. The honest narrowing: Guspora can prepare inspection and work-order invoice records for configured tenants.
+Payment, settlement, and reconciliation behavior still requires a current tenant-specific acceptance receipt.
 Everything else QuickBooks does today (month-end close, financial statements, multi-entity consolidation, sales-tax filing, the chart-of-accounts your CPA tunes every year) continues to live in QuickBooks.
 Plan for both tools to coexist.

 Will this replace ADP, Gusto, or my payroll provider?